The Psychology of Meditation

 Adyashanti, a master meditation teacher, offers a terrific little book, TRUE MEDITATION, which comes with three guided meditations on CD at a low cost.
 In addition, the Downloads Library on his website, www.adyashanti.org, has quite a few free downloads.
 He also offers a study course, The Way of Liberation, free at www.adyashanti.org/wayofliberation.

-Peter Russell, offers a free meditation course at www.peterrussell.com/HMWET/index.php, which has six guided meditations which I love; he has a very soothing voice.
+Peter Russell, offers a free meditation course at www.peterrussell.com/HMWET/index.php which has six guided meditations which I love.

 Eckhart Tolle, THE POWER OF NOW, plus guided meditations and meditation-related items, can be found on his website, www.eckharttolle.com.
-His work is not free; he rather charges a lot for it.
+His work is not free—he rather charges a lot for it—but he has a way of presenting deep concepts in simple, effective language.